anselm/web-llm-avatar/readme.md

 - an actual stop button might be nice
 - when you stop (by typing nothing and hitting return) it doesn't paint the right status or button state

+Does the microphone stream participate in the echo cancellation?

+1) start playing some voices
+2) also record 10 seconds of microphone input at the same time
+3) play that back and just listen to it - does it sound cancelled?